cosmos/sdk-tutorials/academy/3-my-own-chain/game-forfeit.md

 </CodeGroup>

-Create three games 1 minute apart.
+Create three games one minute apart.
 Have Alice play the middle one, and both Alice and Bob play the last one:

 <PanelList>